netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

 docker run hello-world
 ```

-### Configure Docker to start on boot with systemd
+### Configure Docker to start on boot

 On Debian and Ubuntu, the Docker service starts on boot by default.
-To automatically start Docker and containerd on boot for other Linux distributions using systemd, run the following commands:
+If for some reason that is not the case with your installation, you can automatically start Docker and containerd on boot with the following commands:

 ```bash
 sudo systemctl enable docker.service